 Sensor and gateway radio modules are purpose-built devices with proprietary unreadable firmware, which means the sensor cannot be physically hacked or re-purposed for malicious purposes.
 This adds a strong level of inherent security even before considering encryption.
 Data transmission between the sensor and gateway are secured using Encrypt-RF Security (Diffie-Hellman Key Exchange + AES-128 CBC for sensor data messages).
-Beyond the encryption, data transmissions are also structurally verified and given a cyclic redundancy check (CRC) before they are passed up to iMonnit or down to the sensor.
+Beyond the encryption, data transmissions are also structurally verified and CRC checked before they are passed up to iMonnit or down to the sensor.
 This ensures the integrity of the data.